Maryvale Solar & Energy Storage Project

 -

-Solar Farm projects are one of many ways we can future proof Australia’s energy supply and play our part in the international effort to tackle climate change.
-They are considered to be one of the most environmentally-friendly and sustainable ways of generating power.
-They produce practically no noise or waste and require minimal maintenance.
-At the end of their serviceable life the land can revert to its original use.
-A safer and cleaner environment will ensure a healthier future for generations to come.
+Utility-scale solar projects are one of the most environmentally friendly and sustainable ways of generating clean, reliable, and renewable power.
+They produce practically no noise or waste, require minimal maintenance, and can accommodate ongoing agrisolar practices.
+At the end of their serviceable life the land can be reverted to its original use.

 -